Flight cancellations pile up on busy Memorial Day weekend - The Boston Globe

 People who are only now booking travel for the summer are experiencing the sticker shock.

-Domestic airline fares for summer are averaging more than $400 for a round trip, 24% higher than this time in 2019, before the pandemic, and a robust 45% higher than a year ago, according to travel-data firm Hopper.
+Domestic airline fares for summer are averaging more than $400 for a round trip, 24 percent higher than this time in 2019, before the pandemic, and a robust 45 percent higher than a year ago, according to travel-data firm Hopper.